 In the hands of a company like Facebook, it’s a hellish and claustrophobic prospect.
 Perhaps the promise of crypto is that the foundations of the metaverse can be built upon a permissionless, democratised and properly global network instead – where your identity could actually be owned by, well, you.

-But until that comes to pass I guess we’re stuck here paying a hundred thousand dollars for .
+But until that comes to pass I guess we’re stuck here paying a hundred thousand dollars for a picture of a rock.
 What a time to be alive.

 Please remember past performance is not a reliable indicator of future results.
 Don’t invest unless you’re prepared to lose all the money you invest.
 Due to the nature, complexity and volatility of crypto, it may be perceived to be a high‑risk investment.
 There are no government or central bank guarantees in the event something goes wrong with your investment.